Preparing e-commerce stores for sale

 This is in my view, one of the most important considerations if you wish to take your e-commerce business to mainstream "mum-and-pop" buyers.

-However, if you hire a good go-betweener agent that understands your business and speak your industry lingo, ah-hem from Oberlo, Shopify, Facebook Ad Campaign, Alexa Ranking, ROAS, Pixels, Retargeting, Zapier & Zaps, API Integrations, ClickFunnels, Leadpages, Upviral, UX, UI, CTR, CTA, CPC, PPC, CPM, to Ad Rank, (have I missed any?), then you will get to the wallets of these buyers.
+However, if you hire a good go-between agent that understands your business and speak your industry lingo, ah-hem.. from Oberlo, Shopify, Facebook Ad Campaign, Alexa Ranking, ROAS, Pixels, Retargeting, Zapier & Zaps, API Integrations, ClickFunnels, Leadpages, Upviral, UX, UI, CTR, CTA, CPC, PPC, CPM, to Ad Rank, (have I missed any?), then you will get to the wallets of these buyers.

-The go-betweener is key because they are the trusted-figure in the sale.
+The go-betweener is critical because they are the trusted-figure in the sale.

-Buyers will inadvertently ask the go-betweener agent to explain your business.
-If the agent-consultant doesn't have much of a clue, then you haven't got much of a chance to sell it, let alone get the price you want.*
+Buyers will inadvertently ask the go-between agent to explain your business.
+If the go-betweener doesn't have much of a clue, then you haven't got much of a chance to sell it, let alone get the price you want.*